Bill Butler, 'Jaws' cinematographer, dies at 101

 Oscar-nominated cinematographer Bill Butler died Wednesday, just days before his 102nd birthday, according to the American Society of Cinematographers.
 He was known for shooting Jaws and other iconic films.

 As director of photography, Butler collaborated with such directors as Francis Ford Coppola, John Cassavetes, and Steven Spielberg.
-In fact, he shot two of Spielberg's TV films before lensing the 1975 blockbuster Jaws.
+In fact, he shot two of Spielberg's TV films (Something Evil and Savage) before lensing the 1975 blockbuster Jaws.

 For the shark thriller, Butler reportedly went all out, with cameras under and above the water.